Fairey Albacore: Operational history

-During March 1940, No. 826 Naval Air Squadron was specially formed to operate the first Albacores; within weeks, the type has been put into active combat, performing attacks against enemy-held harbours and shipping in the English Channel, operating from shore bases, as well as providing convoy escort for the rest of 1940.
+During March 1940, No. 826 Naval Air Squadron was specially formed to operate the first Albacores; within weeks, the type had begun operations, attacking harbours and shipping in the English Channel, operating from shore bases, as well as providing convoy escort for the rest of 1940.
 HMS Formidable's 826 and 829 Squadrons were the first to operate the Albacore from an aircraft carrier, operations commencing in November 1940.
-Initially, the Albacore suffered from reliability problems with the Taurus engine, although these were later solved, so that the failure rate was no worse than the Pegasus equipped Swordfish.
+The Albacore suffered from reliability problems with the Taurus engine, although these were later solved, so that the failure rate was no worse than the Pegasus equipped Swordfish.
 The Albacore remained less popular than the Swordfish, as it was less manoeuvrable, while the controls were considered to be too heavy for a pilot to perform much evasive action after dropping a torpedo.

 Eventually, there were 15 first-line FAA squadrons equipped with the Albacore which operated widely in the Mediterranean.
-In March 1941, Albacores successfully undertook torpedo attacks during the Battle of Cape Matapan, inflicting heavy damage on the Italian battleship Vittorio Veneto despite the presence of heavy anti-aircraft fire.
+In March 1941, Albacores made torpedo attacks during the Battle of Cape Matapan, inflicting severe damage on the Italian battleship Vittorio Veneto despite the presence of heavy anti-aircraft fire.
 The type also played a prominent role in the ill-fated raid on Kirkenes and Petsamo during July 1941.
-Albacores also participated, with greater success, in the fighting at El Alamein, highlighting German positions using air-dropped flares to assist RAF night bombers.
+Albacores also participated, with greater success, in the fighting at El Alamein, dropping flares to mark targets for RAF night bombers.

 Between September 1941 and June 1943, No. 828 Squadron, based at RAF Hal Far, Malta, operated a squadron of Albacores under severe blitz conditions during the Siege of Malta.
-The type employed a mixture of mines and bombs to attack both Italian shipping, including massed convoys, along with shore targets in Sicily, mainland Italy, and North Africa.
+The type employed a mixture of mines and bombs to attack Italian shipping, including convoys, along with shore targets in Sicily, mainland Italy, and North Africa.
 Albacores also supported the landings at Sicily and Salerno, guarding against enemy submarines and raiding key enemy facilities such as airfields and forts.